zelihaerim/Multiclass-Image-Classification/README.md

 - Dataset has train and test datas, train size is 6499.<br>
 - The classes in the dataset are fairly evenly distributed.<br>
 - However, each class has only a few samples, so data augmentation was applied.<br>
-- Project alson in my Kaggle account here is link : <br>
+- Project alson in my Kaggle account here is link : https://www.kaggle.com/code/zelihaerim/kelebek-siniflandirma<br>
 - CNN model was used, also for regulirization dropout layers, batch normalization was added to model.<br>
 - In data augmentation phase, six sample generated from original images and both train and generated images are used in model training.<br>
 - SparseCategoricalCrossentropy used for multi-class classification and class names are initially string data type then I have encoded them to integer by using Label Encoder. <br>